NetworkwithJosh/IT-Project/Remote-Connection/TeamViewer.md

 ### What is Remote IT Support?

 - Is when an IT professional helps users fix technical problems without being physically present, by connecting to their computer or guiding them through troubleshooting steps online.

+### Remote Access Tools
+- The technician uses software like TeamViewer, AnyDesk, or RDP (Remote Desktop Protocol) to log into the user’s computer over the internet.